matrix-org/meshsim/README.md

 servers around.
 Servers connect to the nearest 5 nodes within the given latency threshold.

-The bandwidth and latency of individual network links can be override by clicking on the link (which will turn red) and adjusting the specific values.
+The bandwidth and latency of individual network links can be overridden by clicking on the link (which will turn red) and adjusting the specific values.

 Traffic on the network is visualised in realtime by having servers